Can a Family Member Adopt My Baby?

 - You will already know and trust the adoptive parents to raise your child.
 You have had many years (maybe even your whole life) to get to know your family members and establish trust, making it easier to picture them raising your child.

 - You will be able to see your child more frequently and potentially have a closer bond with him or her.
-While you can also build a relationship with your child through an open or semi-open adoption, placing your baby with a family member, especially one that lives nearby, provides the opportunity for you to see him or her on a regular basis.
+While you can also build a relationship with your child through an open or semi-open adoption, giving your child up for adoption to a family member, especially one that lives nearby, may provide the opportunity for you to see him or her on a regular basis.

 - Your family will be happy.
 If your family is having trouble accepting your decision to place your child for adoption, they may take it better if the child is placed with a family member.
 However, it is important that you don’t allow your family to push you into an adoption plan that you aren’t happy with.

-While there may be several advantages to placing a baby with a family member, this arrangement is not always the best option.
+While there may be some advantages to placing a baby for adoption with a family member, this arrangement is not always the best option.
 There may still be things you have not considered.

 - You may disagree with the way your family member parents and be tempted to step in.
-Being in such close proximity to your child means you will see many of the adoptive parents’ parenting choices.
+Being in such close proximity to your child means you will see many of the parenting choices being made.
 Any disagreements you have with the adoptive parents can damage your relationship and come as a painful reminder that you no longer have a parent-child relationship with your child.

 - Your role in the child’s life can become confusing.
 If you place your child for adoption with your parents, he or she will be biologically your child, but legally your brother or sister.
+If your sister adopts your baby, your child will be your niece or nephew.
 This can become confusing not only for you, but for the child as well.
 As the child grows and becomes aware of the relationship, it may be difficult to explain the situation without causing the child to question where he or she fits in the family.

 - You will be constantly reminded of your loss.
 Having your child so close to you but not being able to parent him or her or love them as a mother can be incredibly painful.
 Placing a child for adoption is difficult in any situation, but your proximity to your child may compound your feelings of grief and guilt.